PostGraphDB/postgraph/README.md

 PostGraph plans to offer its first stable release between December 2023 and March 2024.

- - Temporal Datatypes - Support Timstamp and Time with and without Timezones, Date, and Duration Datatypes
  - Network Datatypes - Support Data types for MAC and IP Addresses
  - uri datatypes - Support holding uris in Postgraph.
  - English Full Text Search - Support to perform Full Text Search in English